-D. Refer interested parties to the institutional Transfer Guide

-E. Refer interested parties to institutional and Commission on Higher Education's websites for further information regarding transfer.
+- A. Include the Transfer Policy for Public Two-Year and Four-Year Institutions in South Carolina. - B. Refer interested parties to www.SCTRAC.org as well as to the institutional Transfer Guide and institutional and Commission on Higher Education's websites for further information regarding transfer.